urosevic/stock-ticker/readme.txt

 = I set to show `%company%` but symbol is displayed instead =

-Please note that Google Finance does not provide company name in retrieved feeds.
+Please note that Alpha Vantage does not provide company name in retrieved feeds.
 You'll need to set company name in *Custom Names* field on plugin settings page.

 = How to resolve error `Unfortunately, we could not get stock quotes this time`? =